bocadilloproject/bocadillo/docs/how-to/socketio.md

 </body>
 ```

+This code:

-Here, we specify that the socket.io client should connect to the backend running on the same host (here `localhost:8000`) at the `/sio/socket.io` path.
+- Specifies that the socket.io client should connect to the server at the `/sio/socket.io` path on the same host (here `localhost:8000`).
 This path corresponds to the prefix under which we mounted the socket.io server (`/sio`) and the default path under which `python-socketio` expects to receive connection requests (`/socket.io`).

-We also add the two event handlers to show when socket.io managed to connect, or when we lose connection to the server.
+- Adds two event handlers to show when socket.io manages to connect, or when it loses connection to the server.

+At this point, if you fire up the application using `$ python app.py` and connect to `http://localhost:8000`, you should see a `"Connected!"` message popping up in the browser console.

 ## Client: handling messages

-As a final step, we'll write the client-side code to a) send events when submitting the form, and b) add new items to the list when receiving messages from the server.
+As a final step, we'll write the client-side code to a) send events when submitting the input form, and b) add new items to the list of messages when receiving messages from the server.

-First, let's add the basic code

 Remember that the body of the `index.html` page contains the following snippet: